-There are two versions: standard and premium.
+There are two versions: standard (free) and premium.
 Premium costs $24 per year – around £20.
-If you don’t want to buy the premium version, you’ll have to download some ‘sponsored apps’.
+This removes ads and gives you a priority support service.

 BlueStacks+N is the latest version, which is still in beta, and is based on Android Nougat.
 As well as Windows, there’s also a Mac version.

 Unlike BlueStacks, AndY is totally free.
 Installation is a little more involved than BlueStacks, but there’s decent support via Facebook https://www.facebook.com/groups/AndySupport/ if you do get stuck, and it’s based in the US.

 AndY will let you play Android games, but it isn’t limited to that.
 You can install any Android app you like, including Instagram, SnapChat and WhatsApp, which may be one extra reason to try it first before BlueStacks for some people.